daveho/FPGA_VGA/README.md

 logic are implemented.
 All that remains is to implement a host interface so the host system can write data to the video memory.

+**Update 8-Aug-2024**: the block RAM in the ICE40 UP5K FPGA used in the Upduino 3.0/3.1 does is not true dual port, which will make the host interface implementation a bit more complicated than I originally envisioned, since the pixel generator and the host interface will need to share the single hardware read port to the video memory.
+So, it may be a while before I get this working.

 The [Schematic](Schematic) directory has a KiCad schematic, and the [Logic](Logic) directory has the Verilog code for the FPGA.
 I use [APIO](https://github.com/FPGAwars/apio) as the front end for the FPGA tools (see my